Apios Americana: Rare Vining Tubers For Your Garden

 Most often, it’s best known as the American groundnut.
 Historical documents mention the groundnut consistently, and that name has become habitually used.

 The name hopniss, sometimes spelled hapniss, is said to originate from the Lenape tribe.
 Interestingly enough, the name means ‘potato’ and is meant to reference normal potatoes.
 The Lenape themselves call the Indian potato “tekëneipën”.
 Still, the name hopniss persists, if only because people assume it means something other than just a regular potato!

-Amongst tribal people, this crop was harvested as food.
+Amongst tribal people, this crop was harvested as food, and eating american groundnut tubers was common.
 It appears to have had its widest usage in a reversed L-shape from the Dakotas eastward along the upper part of the US.
 It then spread south from Maine to Florida.
 Tribes outside of this L-shape also used the vine, just less frequently.

-Because of its frequent use by tribespeople, it also gained the name Indian potato.
-Other common names include potato bean (in reference to the edible seed pod), America-hodaimo (by the Japanese), and cinnamon vine.
+Because of the frequent use of American groundnut by tribespeople, it also gained the name Indian potato.
+Other common names include potato bean (in reference to the edible seed pod), America-hodoimo (by the Japanese), and cinnamon vine.

 Apios americana is a fairly easy grower.
 It’s predominantly a wild plant rather than a cultivated one, so once planted, it does its own thing.
 It’s a common sight in wilderness areas in the eastern US, in fact.
 But in gardens, there are some ideal conditions to strive for!

 In its native range, the potato bean loves the sunlight.
 Full sun conditions are ideal in zones 3-7, and it’ll be perfectly happy there.